desmap/ale-sensible/README.md

 ![](https://user-images.githubusercontent.com/43666255/50682830-6a45ef00-1010-11e9-9fad-09273faf40e5.png)

 ## Features
 **Experience a butter-smooth intuitive UI** out of the box, PlugInstall and code.
 Fix all of ALE's annoyances with one line _without_ reading bulky docs, a +40Kb README or verbose help files.
-This README is 2.95Kb and you won't need more:
+This README is 2.95Kb and you won't need more.
+Don't waste time with a linter's setup. _Tt's. just. a. linter._, move on, keep on coding and create stuff.
+A linter should fix _your_ code, it's not the way around.

 - **No more stuttery gutter** shaking up your code, pumping in and out
 - **Easy quick-switching of buffers and files** without a laggy ALE bumping the gutter in your face